okutani-t/vcdtimer.js/README.md

 # vcdtimer.js

-A jQuery plugin for count down timer.
+A jQuery plugin for countdown timer.

 ## Description

 vcdtimer.js plugin is a simple countdown timer and can be from 1~99 minutes.
 This plugin is responsive.

-* mobile
+* easy settings

-## Getting started
+* responsive

 ## Demo